5 min read

 If you live in the United States, you are not required to have a trademark lawyer represent you before the U.S. Patent and Trademark Office.
 However, if you live outside the U.S., you do have to have a U.S.-licensed attorney represent you.

 Even if you’re not required to have one, it can be a good idea to hire a trademark lawyer because they can provide a wide range of services in the area of trademark law.
-These services include:
+These trademark services include:

 To demonstrate trademark confusion has occurred under the appropriate federal law, courts analyze the existence of eight factors.
 An individual or business alleging trademark infringement need not prove all of the following eight elements, but these factors will prove influential: